Part I: Recorded Dec. 4

 Duration: 2 hours (4 hours total)

 This webinar is designed to help businesses in the dietary supplement industry understand the elements of current Good Manufacturing Practice (cGMP) regulations (21 CFR 111) that have been the primary focus of recent FDA inspections.
 This knowledge will assist business in better allocating and directing their compliance resources.

-This two-part webinar will provide data on recent FDA inspections, an overview of emerging compliance issues and strategies for responding to an FDA 483 in order to avoid an FDA warning letter.
+This two-part webinar provides data on recent FDA inspections, an overview of emerging compliance issues and strategies for responding to an FDA 483 in order to avoid an FDA warning letter.

-A 30-minute Q&A session will follow the speaker presentations to answer specific questions about FDA inspections, enforcement actions, and related matters.
+A 30-minute Q&A session follows the speaker presentations to answer specific questions about FDA inspections, enforcement actions, and related matters.

-An extended Q&A session will address attendee questions.
+An extended Q&A session addresses attendee questions.
 Legal experts will then provide strategies for companies to effectively respond to an FDA 483 in order to avoid getting a Warning Letter.
-Tips for conducting an FDA inspection will also be provided.
+Tips for conducting an FDA inspection will are also provided.